Lisa Banes: Television

 On television, Banes had regular roles as Doreen Morrison in The Trials of Rosie O'Neill, as Ellen Collins on Royal Pains, and as Mayor Anita Massengil on the Fox comedy series Son of the Beach (2000–01).
 She also had recurring roles on The King of Queens as Carrie's boss Georgia Boone, Six Feet Under as Victoria, on One Life to Live as Eve McBain, and on Nashville Season 6 as the Ranch Director.
 She also guest starred as a Trill doctor in the Star Trek: Deep Space Nine episode "Equilibrium".
 Banes played Anne Kane in the 1985 TV miniseries Kane & Abel.
 Her other television credits include China Beach; Murder, She Wrote; The Practice; NYPD Blue; Desperate Housewives; Law & Order: Special Victims Unit; The Good Wife; NCIS; and Once Upon a Time.
 Her last work was on episodes of The Orville and Them.

-Personal life and death
+Personal life

 Banes married Kathryn Kranhold, a reporter for the Center for Public Integrity, in 2017.
 They lived in Los Angeles.